Washington Personal Injury Attorneys and Discovery of Harm

 Discovery of harm is a fairly basic principle.
 Basically, a personal injury claim can be filed within the time allotted by the statute.
 But, the statute of limitations time clock only begins from the date you have learned that you have been injured or harmed by someone else.
 Therefore, you could discover the harm a few months or even years later, which means the discovery of harm rule will then take over and extend the statute.

 For example, you were exposed to an illness, but the illness was not diagnosed or discovered for over a year.
 When it was discovered, you knew who gave you that illness.
 While it has been a year since your exposure, you only just now discovered the harm; therefore, your three-year limit starts from the date the illness was discovered rather than when you were actually exposed.

 Applying the rule of discovery of harm to every personal injury claim is difficult and the defense will quickly argue that you were aware of your injuries much sooner than you claim.
 That is why it is imperative that you document your injuries, accidents, treatments, etc. extensively to prevent giving the defense a way out of settlement.

 Speak with a Personal Injury Attorney in Washington First

 If you have been seriously injured, but only now discovered the injury, you could still be entitled to compensation.
-Contact the attorneys at Brett McCandlis Brown, PLLC to explore your legal options and see what statutes and time limitations apply to your case.
-Call us for a free, no obligation consultation today at 800-925-1875 or ask a question online via our online contact form.
+Contact the Washington personal injury lawyers at Brett McCandlis Brown & Conner PLLC to explore your legal options and see what statutes and time limitations apply to your case.
+Call us for a free, no-obligation consultation today at 800-925-1875 or ask a question online via our online contact form.